 Hiking shoes (1): Hiking shoes are the best footwear for trekking purposes.
 Trekkers should bring hiking shoes that they are already used to wearing.
 Sometimes, new ones can cause problems.

 Slippers (1): Slippers come in handy when trekkers stay at lodges and teahouses.

 Trainers (optional): For those who feel that hiking shoes are uncomfortable, they can bring trainers.
 There is no hard and fast rule to wear hiking shoes only.
-There are people who have completed the trek with trainers alone.
+Some people have completed the trek with trainers alone.

 Hiking socks (minimum 4): These socks are made from high-wicking material.